utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 <img src="https://assets.postman.com/postman-labs-docs/graphql-docs/request-sections.jpg" alt="Different sections of the request interface">

 * **URL** - Defines the endpoint where the service is hosted.
 While creating a new request, you can also browse through URLs you've used by selecting the **URL** field.
 This helps you create the request faster if you’re going to execute different queries with the same point.
 * **Query explorer** - Once the schema is loaded, the available data fields, arguments to be passed, and their respective descriptions appear in this section.
-The schema query also doubles as an interactive visual query builder enabling you to select individual fields and arguments to build your query.
+The schema query also doubles as an interactive visual query editor enabling you to select individual fields and arguments to build your query.
-* **Query builder** - Explore and build your queries, mutations, fragments, and subscriptions here.
+* **Query editor** - Explore and build your queries, mutations, fragments, and subscriptions here.
 * **Response** - Displays the response from the highlighted query/mutation/subscription.
 * **Variables** - GraphQL enables you to pass variables as arguments for values defined dynamically in the client.
 You can use those variables in the query and define their values separately using the **Variables** section.
 * **Authorization** - Enter authorization credentials here.
 You can choose from a list of auth types including API Key, Basic auth, and Bearer token.
 Learn more about [authorizing requests](https://learning.postman.com/docs/sending-requests/authorization/).